suzanpark/suzanpark.github.io/about.md

 ### Research Interest
 - predicting developmental outcomes
-- experience-dependent neural changes (e.g., early-life stress and family environment)
+- neuroplasticity
-- mental health and well-being
+- mental health and clinical disorders
 - environmental effects on the developing brain
 - socioemotional development
 - translations of scientific research into real-life and policies